rejmank/blog/content/books/mastery.md

 rating = 2
 +++

-I started to read the more famous 48 laws of pover before and did not finish it.
+I started reading the more famous 48 laws of power and have not finished it.
 This should warn me before starting another book by the same author.
-It have exactly the same problems and style as other books.
-Too long, too repeating with few interesting points.
-In do not have problem with most of the points, but the choosen examples was often repeated between chapters or there were two where one would be good enough.
-I would love to read more edited version of this book.
+It has exactly the same problems and style as the other books.
+Too long, too repetitive with few interesting points.
+I have no problem with most of the points, but the examples chosen were often repeated between chapters or there were two where one would be good enough.
+I would like to read a more edited version of this book.

 <!--more-->